Deeplinks in Text Express

 No particular design was needed for the navigation system, as it was pretty straight forward system to implement, if you have the OneLink system up and runnning.

-From the plan I have created in the Analysis phase it was determined the following: When a friend installs and opens the game via "friend invite" deep link, a reward to the player who sends the invite link is sent.
+From the plan I have created in the [Analysis phase](/social-and-community-features-in-text-express/features/deeplinking.md#how-will-the-friend-invite-system-work) it was determined the following: When a friend installs and opens the game via "**friend invite" deep link**, a reward to the player who sends the invite link is sent.<img src="/files/-MbpPOH4jtyaz8vwW_n7" alt="" data-size="original">&#x20;

 To do that, I researched and found out how a deep link is storing and carrying data.
 This is done via the text in the link: